monaviaco/ListIn-1/README.md

 Functionality: N/A

-Installation steps: on an internet browser, navigate to this address: URL
+Installation steps: Clone repository onto personal computer.
+On the terminal, navigate to repository folder and into the rails-app folder.
+Once again on the terminal, run the command "bundle install" and then "rails s".
+Go to a web browser and go to: http://localhost:3000.

 Issues: N/A